-PSI High puts that theory into action.
+PSI High—an XQ school in Sanford, Florida—puts that theory into action.
 PSI focuses on creating learning environments for their students that help them grow as individuals and as learners.
 One educator at PSI, Angela Davis, focuses on creating an asset-based mindset—an approach to teaching that highlights and reiterates each students’ strengths, fermenting a strong and positive sense of their identity.

 “I just want students to hear every single day, that they do these amazing things and bring all this value to the space,” she reflects.
 With educators like Angela ensuring that the learning environment is responsive to students’ complicated and overlapping identities, students at PSI High feel that their unique strengths and contributions are valuable.